Braves vs. Phillies Player Props Betting Odds

 Schwarber Stats

-- Schwarber has picked up at least one hit in four games in a row.
-In his last five games he is batting .300 with a double, two home runs, four walks and five RBI.
+- Schwarber heads into this game looking to extend his five-game hit streak.
+In his last five games he is hitting .381 with a double, two home runs, three walks and five RBI.

 Schwarber Recent Games